openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 **Wealth Level** is an indication of how expensive the armor is to purchase.
 See the **Wealth** section earlier in this chapter for an explanation of how that works.

 **Required Fortitude** lists the minimum Fortitude attribute score that a character requires in order to wear the armor.
-Without the appropriate Fortitude score, a character cannot benefit from the protection afforded by the armor.
+Without the requisite Fortitude score, a character cannot benefit from the protection it affords.

 **Defense Bonus** indicates the bonus that your character gains to their Guard defense.